-This fact box will help you to weigh the benefits and harms of HPV-vaccination for the prevention of cell changes and cervical precancer.
+This fact box will help you to weigh the benefits and side effects of HPV-vaccination for the prevention of cell changes and cervical precancer.
 The information and numbers in this fact box represent no final evaluation.
 They are based on the best scientific evidence currently available.

 This fact box was developed by the Harding Center for Risk Literacy.

 Cervical cancer refers to an accumulation of abnormally altered cells in the lower part of the uterus which divide uncontrollably, also known as tumors.
 They usually develop near the cervix, which is the small opening in the narrow lower part of the uterus (cervix) that extends into the vagina .

 In 2014, about 4,500 women in Germany developed cervical cancer.
 Every year about 1,500 women die from this type of cancer.
 The highest morbidity rates are currently found in women aged 35 to under 60 .

 In many cases, the disease is caused by long-standing virus infections, which are also known as human papillomaviruses (HPV).
 They attack skin and mucous membrane cells, and are transmitted through sexual intercourse or intimate skin contact.
 Infections through body fluids such as sperm, blood or saliva are considered unlikely.
 It is estimated that about 90% of sexually active girls and women become infected with these viruses at some point in their lives, many between the ages of 20 and 30.
 Men can also contract and transmit HPV .